pwr-Solaar/Solaar/docs/installation.md

 Installing Solaar from a repository should have set up all these requirements so in this situation you should be able to skip this section.

-Solaar needs a reasonably new kernel (5.2+ should work fine), with kernel modules `hid-logitech-dj` and `hid-logitech-hidpp` loaded.
-Also, the `udev` package must be installed and its daemon running.
-If you have a recent Linux distribution, you are most likely good to go.
+Solaar needs a reasonably new kernel with kernel modules `hid-logitech-dj` and `hid-logitech-hidpp` loaded.
+Most of Solaar should work fine with any kernel more recent than 5.2, but newer kernels might be needed for some devices to be correctly recognized and handled.
+The `udev` package must be installed and its daemon running.

 Solaar requires Python 3.6+ and the
 `python3-pyudev`,